aws-samples/docker-ecr-actions-workflow/README.md

 A sample Dockerfile is added under the directory "e2e-test", this is just for reference and execution of the pipeline.

-1. Either edit the ".github/workflows/workflow.yanl" file to update the inputs.
+1. Either edit the ".github/workflows/workflow.yaml" file to update the inputs.
 This can also be passed via the console when triggering manually.
 2. Make sure to pass the right AWS Account ID and region as Inputs.
 3. A sample ECR lifecycle policy is added here at "e2e-test/policy.json".
-Refer next section for more informetion.
+Refer next section for more information.
 4. Two IAM roles are required as inputs:
   a.
 An IAM role with permissions to setup the Terraform S3 backend and provided as input `backend_iam_role`
   b.
 An IAM role with permissions to Github, which is also used in the ECR policy to restrict ECR operations, refer `data.tf` file.